Ghostbusters: Frozen Empire

-Ghostbusters: Frozen Empire is a 2024 American supernatural comedy horror film directed by Gil Kenan from a screenplay he co-wrote with Jason Reitman.
-It is the sequel to Ghostbusters: Afterlife (2021), the fourth mainline installment, and the fifth film overall in the Ghostbusters franchise.
-The film stars Paul Rudd, Carrie Coon, Finn Wolfhard, Mckenna Grace, Celeste O'Connor and Logan Kim reprising their roles from Afterlife, alongside Bill Murray, Dan Aykroyd, Ernie Hudson, Annie Potts and William Atherton reprising their characters from the earlier films.
-Kumail Nanjiani, Patton Oswalt, Emily Alyn Lind and James Acaster also join the cast.
-Set three years after the events of Afterlife, It sees the veteran Ghostbusters returning to New York City and collaborating with their successors to save the world from a new ancient evil.
+Ghostbusters: Frozen Empire is a 2024 American supernatural comedy film directed by Gil Kenan, who co-wrote it with Jason Reitman.
+It is the sequel to Ghostbusters: Afterlife (2021), the fourth mainline and fifth overall installment in the Ghostbusters franchise.
+The film stars Paul Rudd, Carrie Coon, Finn Wolfhard, Mckenna Grace, Ernie Hudson and Annie Potts reprising their roles from the previous films, joined by new additions Kumail Nanjiani and Patton Oswalt.
+It sees the veteran Ghostbusters returning to New York City and collaborating with their successors to save the world again from a new ancient evil.

-Following the success of Afterlife, Sony Pictures announced the sequel in April 2022, with Reitman returning as director.
-Co-writer and executive producer Kenan later took over as director that December, with Reitman staying on as a co-writer and co-producer.
-That same month, Rudd, Coon, Grace, Wolfhard, O'Connor, Kim, Murray, Aykroyd, Hudson, Potts and Atherton were all confirmed to reprise their roles.
-New cast members including Nanjiani, Oswalt, Lind, and Acaster were announced in March 2023, with principal photography commencing that month and wrapping in June.
-Dario Marianelli was hired to compose the film's score, replacing Afterlife composer Rob Simonsen.
-As the first film in the Ghostbusters franchise to be released following the death of the franchise's co-creator and Jason Reitman's father Ivan Reitman, who posthumously receives credit as a producer alongside his son and Jason Blumenfeld, the film is dedicated to his memory and celebrates the 40th anniversary of Ghostbusters.
+Following the success of Afterlife, Sony Pictures announced a sequel in April 2022 with Reitman returning to direct.
+In December, co-writer and executive producer Kenan took over as director, with Reitman remaining as co-writer and co-producer.
+That same month, Rudd, Coon, Wolfhard, Grace, Hudson, Potts, Bill Murray and Dan Aykroyd were all confirmed to reprise their roles.
+New cast members, including Nanjiani and Oswalt, were announced in March 2023, with principal photography commencing that month and wrapping in June as Dario Marianelli composed the film's score.
+It is the first film of the franchise to be released following the death of co-creator and Reitman's father Ivan, who posthumously receives a producer credit, and the film is dedicated to his memory.

-Ghostbusters: Frozen Empire had its world premiere at the AMC 13 Theater at Lincoln Square in New York City on March 14, 2024, and was released in the United States on March 22 by Columbia Pictures (via Sony Pictures Releasing).
-It received mixed reviews from critics and grossed $202 million worldwide.
-A sequel is in development.
+Ghostbusters: Frozen Empire premiered at the AMC Lincoln Square Theater in New York City on March 14, 2024 and was released in the United States on March 22 by Sony Pictures Releasing.
+The film received mixed reviews from critics and grossed $202 million on a budget of $100 million.